-The purpose of this Marketing Compliance Guidelines (“Guide” or “Guideline”) is to provide direction to WaveCrest’s Business Partners (“Partners”) regarding the creation, appropriate use, and review and approval of marketing collateral to be used in connection with WaveCrest issued card programs, including ancillary services, products, and features.
-Partners must ensure that all collateral complies with this Guide, regulatory requirements, applicable law, and any Payment Network Guidance (“Network Guidelines”) applicable to the Partner’s Program.
+The purpose of these Marketing Compliance Guidelines (“Guide” or “Guideline”) is give our Business Partners direction regarding the creation, appropriate use, and review and approval of marketing materials to be used in connection with WaveCrest issued card Programs, including ancillary services, products, and features.
+Business Partners must ensure that all marketing materials complies with this Guide, regulatory requirements, applicable law, and any Payment Scheme Guidance (“Scheme Guidelines”) applicable to your Program.

-This Guide details WaveCrest’s requirements and certain regulatory requirements applicable to the card program and industry.
-The Guide does not capture all aspects of the applicable regulations, and it is important that Partners perform their own analysis to ensure a full understanding of potential local marketing requirements outside the scope of this document.
+This Guide details our requirements including certain regulatory requirements applicable to our card Program and industry.
+The Guide does not capture all aspects of the applicable regulations, so it is important that you perform your own analysis to ensure a full understanding of potential local marketing requirements outside the scope of this document.

-All marketing materials and campaigns must be approved by WaveCrest in advance and in writing before distribution to the public and/or an existing customer base.
+All marketing materials and campaigns must be approved by WaveCrest in advance and in writing before distribution to the public and/or your existing customer base.

 The following terms may be used in this Guide.